tenstorrent/tt-exalens/docs/ttlens-graphing.md

 arc_fw.save_graph_as_picture(log_data, f"{out_dir}/arc_fw.png")
 ```

-Do note that right now you can only have the most recent logs when you stop because there is no double buffering implemented yet.

 # Log contexts

 Log contexts are passed to ArcDebugLoggerFw so that it can know what to log